Chapter 5: Networking

 (Production) (Dev/Test) (Data)

-Use Azure Virtual WAN to manage hub-and-spoke at scale across multiple regions.
+Use Azure Virtual WAN to manage hub-and-spoke across many regions and many spokes.

 Network Architecture Best Practices